charlielake/MarksheetGenerator/README.md

 ClassB,,Wednesday,13-15
 ClassC,,,
 ```

+As of right now (to be fixed!), all columns need to have *something*.
+If you don't want anything, enter in a whitespace in the cells of that column.

 ## Disclaimer
 No warranty is provided when using this software, though I don't see what can go wrong...